Azure/azure-quickstart-templates/xc-blockchain-ubuntu/README.md

 - Private Transactions (Hybrid CoinJoin)
 - XChat - secure p2p messaging
-- Advanced Storage via modified op-return size to 253bytes
+- Advanced Storage via modified op-return size to 253bytes (in the v4 update)
-- 4Mb Blocksize
+- 4Mb Blocksize (in the v4 update)
 - Blocknet DX compatible

 For more information, as well as an immediately useable, binary version of